Antique Kashmir Pashmina Moon Shawl from Christie's

-A Square Moon Shawl with apple green as the primary color.
+A Square shawl with apple green as the primary color.

 Pashmina wool with motifs of elongated butas in several colors.
 The complexity of weaving increases with the number of colors employed- and I could count eight.
 Of these green was and remains a favored color in the region of origin.

 The moon shawl (chandar) first appeared in Kashmir in 1680 and is characterised by its spacious, square field, central moon-like medallion, with further quarter medallions in each corner.